-What is the Otay Water District?
+About the Otay Water District

-Otay Water District is a water, recycled water, and sewer service provider.
+The Otay Water District is a water, recycled water, and sewer service provider.
 The State Legislature authorized the establishment of the Otay Water District in 1956 as a California Special District under the provisions of the Municipal Water District Law of 1911, Division 20 (commencing with Section 71000) of the Water Code of the State of California.
-Otay Water District is a “revenue neutral” public agency where each end user pays only his or her fair share of the District’s costs of acquiring, treating, transporting, or the operation and maintenance of the public water, recycled water, or sewer facilities.
+The District is a “revenue neutral” public agency where each end user pays only his or her fair share of the District’s costs of acquiring, treating, transporting, or the operation and maintenance of the public water, recycled water, or sewer facilities.

-The potable water delivered by Otay Water District is purchased from the San Diego County Water Authority or the Helix Water District.
-Imported water is a mix of waters from the Colorado River and Northern California.
-Most of the water is purchased from the region’s primary importer, the Metropolitan Water District of Southern California.
+The District serves the potable water needs of its customers by purchasing treated and desalinated water from the San Diego County Water Authority and treated water from the Helix Water District.
+The District delivers most of this water through several connections to large-diameter pipelines owned and operated by the Water Authority.
+Imported water is a mix of water from the Colorado River and Northern California.
+The Water Authority purchases most of its water from the region’s primary importer, the Metropolitan Water District of Southern California.

 Otay Water District owns and operates a wastewater collection system providing public sewer service to homes and businesses within the Jamacha drainage basin.
 The District delivers recycled water to customers through a dedicated distribution system where it is used to irrigate golf courses, playing fields, public parks, roadside landscapes, and open space in eastern Chula Vista.